DeepMachineLearning/mura-team1/README.md

     add backend:TkAgg

-11) Download mnist library from http://yann.lecun.com/exdb/mnist/ and copy the exacted file to dataset folder which is under mura-team1 folder
+11) Download mnist library from http://yann.lecun.com/exdb/mnist/ and copy the extracted files to dataset folder which is under mura-team1 folder

 12) Download MURA from https://stanfordmlgroup.github.io/competitions/mura/.
-Register first and get an email include the MURA data set.
+Register first and an email will be sent to you which includes the MURA data set.

 13) run script to get result